tweag/nickel/notes/overriding.md

     wouldn't erase the original top-level thunk `Merge(t1,t2)`.
 This is in fact how default values are currently handled.
 Doing so, we don't need to restrict custom merge functions to record fields.
-This incurs an additional cost though, of remembering all the ASTs of merge expressions.
+This incurs an additional cost though for merging (remembering all the original ASTs of merge expressions), even when one doesn't actually use custom merge functions.

-We propose solution (a), as it is probably sufficient in the vast majority, and is still compatible with a future upgrade to (b).
+We propose to start with solution (a) in practice, as it is probably sufficient in the majority of cases, and is still compatible with a future upgrade to (b).
+Nonetheless, for the sake of completeness, the next section defines the semantics of the unrestricted option (b), for the sake of all generality.

 ## Operational semantics

-This section defines precisely the operational semantics of merging with the choices previously described.
+This section defines the operational semantics of merging with the choices previously described.

 **THIS IS WORK IN PROGRESS FROM HERE**

-As explained in the [custom merge function section](#custom-merge-functions-2), supporting merge functions requires to potentially re-interpret a merge expression a posteriori.
-If we want to implement the present proposal in all generality, we must keep track of the original merge expression.

-When a custom merge function is specified on a value that is then merged, we must answer the question: what operations do this function affect?
-For example:
+The choices made in [custom merge function section](#custom-merge-functions-2), in particular symmetrizing merge with respect to custom merge function annotations, require the evaluation process to:

+1. Determine the abstract syntax tree (AST) of a merge expression
+2. Decide the merge function to use
+3. Interpret it the tree with the given function

+Let us define the notion of a *merge tree*.
+The definition determines what is the area of influence of a merge function annotation, answering the following
+questions:

 ```
 let add = fun x y => x + y in